FusionAuth/fusionauth-site/site/_posts/2022-10-30-spring-and-fusionAuth.md

 ## Where to next with Spring and FusionAuth?

 That’s the basics of our Spring and FusionAuth app.
 The app has a fully featured authentication system, without the hassle and possible risks of implementing all of that code ourselves.
-The complete code is hosted on GitHub [here](https://github.com/fusionauth/fusionauth-example-java-spring).
+A complete code example is hosted on GitHub [here](https://github.com/fusionauth/fusionauth-example-java-spring).

 Of course, you would need to add more interesting features to this app for it to be useful.
 But being able to take care of the authentication, centralized user profiles, and general security with just a little configuration code leaves a lot more time for your application's more useful and critical features.